About Vaginal Yeast Infections

-Some women have symptoms that persist or recur after treatment.
+Some people have symptoms that persist or recur after treatment.
 It is important to verify that an infection is truly present, and to find out what type of yeast is causing it.
 Some recurrent infections may be caused by a different type of Candida (for example, Candida glabrata) that does not respond to common yeast medications, or the infection may be complicated and require treatment for a longer period of time.
-Women who have frequent yeast infections may also require longer treatment to suppress the growth of yeast and prevent symptoms.
+People who have frequent yeast infections may also require longer treatment to suppress the growth of yeast and prevent symptoms.

 Common Misconceptions About Yeast Infections